Page Table of Contents

 Many were taking this new type of machine with a grain of salt.
 Where is the cream coming from if there is no milk involved whatsoever?
 The water under the high pressure of Gaggia’s system would actually emulsify oils and volatile compounds in the coffee, which would result in the highly flavored “crema”.
 It was only a matter of time until people would fall in love with the new espresso.

 1960 was the year that brought the final change to the espresso machine.
 Ernesto Valente of the FAEMA company developed a machine that used in fact an electric pump to pressurize the water and force it to go through the ground coffee.
 Even though baristas would still need some practice to get good results, the FAEMA’s E61 machine was easier to operate than the previous models.
 It was even able to give 9 atmospheres of pressure.
+From this early machine to the modern commercial cappuccino machine is not such a long haul.

 Conclusion for the good old days